An exact local mapping from clock-spins to fermions: Introduction

 Mappings-- exact or approximate --are essential tools for the understanding of interacting many body systems.
 Due to the fact that most often the statistics of the low energy excitations of a physical system does not correspond to that of its elementary constituents, such mappings usually connect operators satisfying different algebras.
 This fact may be particularly useful when dealing with spin systems.
 Indeed, even when the mapping does not provide an exact solution, representing spins in terms of fermions and bosons naturally gives access to Wick's theorem and so to all the well established tools based on diagrammatic expansions\cite{Wick1950,diagrammatic1,diagrammatic2,VANHOUCKE2008}.

 A prominent example of mapping between spins and bosons is the Holstein-Primakoff transformations\cite{hp1}, that has been used to effectively describe the emergence of magnons and their interactions\cite{mag}.
 The mappings between spins and fermions define an even richer playground: different schemes can be applied and selected to simplify a given problem.
 The first of its kind and most widely known was formulated in 1928 by Jordan and Wigner~\cite{Jordan1928}, recognizing that spin-$1/2$ particles possess the same Hilbert space dimension as a single fermionic state.
 However, to ensure off-site fermionic anticommutation relations they had to introduce string operators rendering the mapping genuinely non-local.
-The Jordan-Wigner transformation led to some major analytical results in models related to the quantum Ising chain\cite{Franchinibook,ising2}, even out of equilibrium\cite{quench1,quench2,quench3}.
-Here, the intrinsic non locality of the mapping hindered its application to the numerical computation of correlation functions, even in one dimension.
+The Jordan-Wigner transformation led to countless, important analytical results in models related to the quantum Ising chain\cite{takahashi_1999, sachdev_2011, Franchinibook, ising2, Perk_2009, Chan_2011, Damski_2014, Calabrese_2018}, even out of equilibrium\cite{quench1,quench2,quench3, Schuricht_2012}.
+As a source of complexity, however, the intrinsic non locality of the mapping can make the treatment of correlation functions between points that are far away from each other, and the analysis of systems with long range interactions, rather involved.
 A way out was later provided by Fedotov and Popov\cite{Fedotov}, who took a different approach: Instead of aligning the Hilbert space dimension, they first focused on ensuring the proper commutation relations by associating two species of fermions to each spin-$1/2$ operator.
 Obviously, only a subspace of the fermionic system -- dubbed as physical -- can then represent the original model and excessive states have to be projected out.
-Crucially, the Fedetov-Popov approach preserves the locality of the Hamiltonian even in fermionic language, thus making it extremely useful in perturbative methods such as Diagrammatic Monte Carlo simulations.
-Notably, several extensions of the Fedetov-Popov mapping have been proposed to generalize the scheme to higher spins~\cite{Veits1994, Kiselev2001}.
+Crucially, the Fedotov-Popov approach preserves the locality of the Hamiltonian even in fermionic language, thus making it extremely useful in perturbative methods such as Diagrammatic Monte Carlo simulations.
+Notably, several extensions of the Fedotov-Popov mapping have been proposed to generalize the scheme to higher spins~\cite{Veits1994, Kiselev2001}.